TABLE OF CONTENTS

 Push your file to Locally via any of the following methods.
 Locally may also pull files from certain existing online locations.

 - To push your file to us via FTP/SFTP, generate them from your locally.com account or contact Locally for assistance.
 Once you have the credentials, drop your file(s) in the folder and then notify email@example.com.
 Locally will link our system to poll this path several times per day and absorb any changes.

 - Email: Every store location in our system has a unique email address assigned that inventory files can be sent to.
 View it in your locally.com account under "Email Method" here.

 - Dropbox: Create a Dropbox folder and name it “Locally.”
-Share the folder with firstname.lastname@example.org and then notify your Locally contact.
+Share the folder with firstname.lastname@example.org and then notify email@example.com.
 Drop your file(s) in the folder.
 Locally will link our system to scan this folder several times per day and absorb any changes.

 - URL: We can pick up a file at a URL.
 Note that we can also do this with, for example, a Google Product Feed.
 If Quantity On Hand isn’t available in this feed, our system would treat a UPC/EAN’s presence as QOH=1 and its absence as QOH=0.
 Note that we cannot work with .xml files at this time.

 Locally scans all live feeds regularly to ensure they remain fresh.
 If Locally does not detect a change in the total quantity on hand for 72 hours, our system suspects there may be an issue, and an auto-notification is sent to your inventory feed contact.
 If there is no change in quantity on hand remains after 96 hours, our system concludes that an error has occurred in report transmission and temporarily “mutes” your store’s inventory from displaying so shoppers do not act on out-of-date information.
 You are notified when this occurs.